-You could have a shed full of tools and many gardeners and homeowners do.
+You could have a shed full of tools of every kind and description.

 But that doesn’t help if you don’t know which tools you need for certain tasks.

 The right tools make any gardening task much easier, but they do need to be used for the right tasks to maximize their effectiveness.